isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/e-the-accuracy-label.md

 | ![accuracy label](/images/about/accuracy_label.jpg) | ![blank2](images/about/blank2.png)| ![blank1](images/about/blank1.png) | ![blank1](images/about/blank1.png)

 The label can be found on prominent areas of the weighing and measuring instruments.
 It has a verifier code and the period (month and year) when the verification was conducted.
-This helps consumers and traders to identify that the instruments were accurate at the time of verification.
-However, the label does not guarantee that the instruments will remain accurate after verification.
+The ACCURACY Label indiscates that the instruments were accurate at the time of verification, but does not guarantee that the instruments will remain accurate over time.

 A verification seal is also attached to prevent tampering of the instruments.